Welcome to Rangitoto & Motutapu Islands

-Motutapu, in contrast to Rangitoto, is mainly covered in grassland, which is grazed by sheep and cattle.
+In contrast to Rangitoto, Motutapu is mainly covered in grassland, which is grazed by sheep and cattle.
 Archaeologically, this is a very significant island, with the traces of centuries of continuous human habitation etched into its landscape.

 In 2011 both islands were officially declared predator-free after an extensive eradication program.
 Endangered birds such as takahe and tieke (saddleback) have been released and others such as kakariki and bellbirds have returned of their own volition.